 Due to fitted carpets and floor coverings no detailed inspection was possible of the floors and accordingly no comment can be made on their condition.
 No access was available to any sub-floor areas.
-No inspection was possible of flooring/timbers beneath any sanitary fitting, kitchen appliances or other wet areas.
+No inspection was at all possible of the flooring beneath any sanitary fittings, kitchen appliances or other wet areas.